 We have audited Orion Marine Group, Inc.'s internal control over financial reporting as of December 31, 2009, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Orion Marine Group Inc.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on Orion Marine Group Inc.'s internal control over financial reporting based on our audit.
+Orion Marine Group Inc.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
+Our responsibility is to express an opinion on Orion Marine Group Inc.'s internal control over financial reporting.
+Second on our audit.